julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 # Usage

-## The language is generally pattern-based.
+Follow this guide to learn how to use the Diffsinger Filipino Phonemizer.

+## Words are pronounced how it is spelled.

 The g2p doesn't account for unique pronunciations of words in other languages.
 <p>